faisal6me/DFIR-Note/README.md

 * Windows programs located in wrong folders (i.e. C:\Windows\svchost.exe)
 * Other activity on the system around suspicious files

+2. Steps to Perfroms during The engagmnet :

+* Examine the System’s Volatile Data (Mem Dump)
+* Examine on Disk Any Identified Files
+* Conduct Scans for Known Malicious Code)(Yara)
+* Examine the Programs Ran on the System
+* Examine the Auto-start Locations
+* Examine Host Based Logs for Activity of Interest
+* Examine File System Artifacts (Amcahs shicash , Userjun,Powershell Logs etc..)

  **General Best Practices Applicable To CA or IR:**